ThomasAUB/ucosm/README.md

 # uCoSM
 Module based cooperative scheduler for microcontroler(Beta)

-  uCoSM is an embedded scheduler designed in C++.
-Its purpose is to be able to dynamically add and remove schedulable items.
+  uCoSM is a lightweight and modular embedded scheduler designed in C++.

+  Its features are :

+    - Dynamically add and remove schedulable items such as function and class.
+    - No use of heap memory.
+    - Creation of custom task and handler properties called "traits".
+    - Fairly low RAM overhead of 10 bytes per tasks.
+    - TaskHandle management.

+  Schedulable function prototype is defined as : void foo(void).

   Schedulable items can be functions and classes containing these functions.